Germany's Innogy enters Californian electric car charging market

-FRANKFURT Innogy (IGY.DE), Germany's biggest energy company, has set up a subsidiary in the U.S. state of California offering charging points for electric vehicles in competition with the top network ChargePoint.
+FRANKFURT (Reuters) - Innogy (IGY.DE), Germany's biggest energy company, has set up a subsidiary in the U.S. state of California offering charging points for electric vehicles in competition with the top network ChargePoint.

 The subsidiary, called Innogy E-Mobility US LLC, will make, market and operate the charge points, the German company, which was spun off from RWE (RWEG.DE) last year, said in a statement.